Greetings from our Principal

 All of our teaching and classroom support staff are qualified, experienced and hold a recognised university degree in their chosen field as well as an appropriate teaching qualification.
 Most have previously taught in the British education system and all are involved in regular professional development.

 Thanks to our low student to teacher ratio, BSG teachers are able to adapt their methods and teaching styles to suit the needs of individual pupils.
-They also maintain incentive schemes to ensure that students of all ages remain highly motivated in both their academic work and other activities.
+With the benefit of personalised attention and a school culture that fosters tolerance, resilience and pride in achievement, students of all ages remain highly motivated in both their academic work and other activities.

-We offer an after-school care programme for younger students as well as a range of extra-curricular programmes including Sports, Arts & Crafts, Music and Astronomy.
+We offer an after-school care programme for younger students as well as a range of extra-curricular programmes including Sports, Arts & Crafts, Music and Drama.

 We are proud that our older students have taken part in and distinguished themselves at the Model United Nations, the European Maths Challenge and History Bee and Bowl competition.

-As we follow the English National curriculum, our academic programme is divided into 3 sections: Primary, Secondary, and A-Levels.
+As we follow the English National curriculum, our academic programme is divided into 4 sections: Early Years, Primary, Secondary, and A-Levels.

-All three sections follow slightly different timetables in order to allow us to effectively manage the challenge of having 3 age groups on one campus.
+The sections follow slightly different timetables in order to allow us to effectively manage the challenge of having 4 age groups on one campus.

 ...in which children grow their wings

 In Reception year, children follow the Early Years Foundation Stage curriculum.
 Complementing the fundamentals of communication and language, as well as personal and social development, teaching focuses on specific areas of learning including literacy, mathematics, understanding the world and expressive arts.
 In this early stage, carefully planned play forms an important part of children’s development and learning.

 In Years 1 to 6, children follow the curriculum outlined in Key Stages 1 and 2 covering a wide range of subjects including Mathematics, English, French, Science, Humanities, ICT (Computers), Visual Arts, Music and Physical Education.
 View full syllabus details.